 4. Give users access to the systems and data they need: All users should have a demonstrated business need to access specific systems and data.
 Limit and control administrative privileges, avoid using default accounts, enforce strong password creation, and log all accesses.

-5. Continually hunt from malware and vulnerabilities that could potentially attack the well-being of your network: You must actively monitor your systems for anomaly detection and exploitation.
+5. Continually hunt for malware and vulnerabilities that could potentially attack the well-being of your network: You must actively monitor your systems for anomaly detection and exploitation.
 It is frankly unrealistic to expect your systems to be 100% incident free.
-Attackers acquire new technologies every day; you have to stay one step ahead of them by proactively managing your systems with near real-time continuous scanning for viruses, malware, exploits and inside threats.
-Each of the previous 4 controls makes your search for malicious activity easier and create several audit trails to be used in a forensic analysis.
+Attackers acquire new technologies every day; you have to stay one step ahead of them by proactively managing your systems with near real-time continuous scanning for viruses, malware, exploits, and inside threats.
+Each of the previous 4 controls makes your search for malicious activity easier and creates several audit trails to be used in forensic analysis.